holgafx/fxcm/README.md

 FXCM's trading hours vary by product.
 For forex, trading opens on Sundays between 5:00 PM ET and 5:15 PM ET and closes on Fridays around 4:55 PM ET. for CFD, please check [CFD Product Guide.](http://docs.fxcorporate.com/user-guide/ug-cfd-product-guide-ltd-en.pdf)

 ## How to start:
-1. A FXCM account.
-You can apply for a demo account [here](https://www.fxcm.com/uk/algorithmic-trading/api-trading/)
+1. Quick start guide in python at [here](https://github.com/fxcm/RestAPI/blob/master/Rest_quick_start_guide_python.docx)
+2. Quick start guide in Node.js at [here](https://github.com/fxcm/RestAPI/blob/master/Rest_quick_start_guide_nodejs.docx)
+3. Quick start guide in Java at [here](https://github.com/fxcm/RestAPI/blob/master/FXCM JAVA REST API QuickStart.pdf)
-2. A persistent access token.
+4. A persistent access token.
 You can generate one from the <a href="https://tradingstation.fxcm.com/">Trading Station web</a>.
 Click on User Account > Token Management on the upper right hand of the website.
 For Live account, please send your username to api@fxcm.com, we will need to enable Rest API access.
 For demo account, Rest API access was enabled by default.
-3. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf">here</a>
+5. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf">here</a>
-4. Start coding.
+6. Start coding.
 You will need to reference the <a href="https://socket.io/docs/client-api/">socket.io library</a> in your code.
    a.
 Using Javascript, click <a href="https://www.npmjs.com/package/socket.io">here</a>
    b.
 Using Python, click <a href="https://pypi.python.org/pypi/socketIO-client">here</a>
-5. Sample code for Python at <a href="https://github.com/fxcm/fxcm-api-rest-python3-example">here</a>
-6. Sample code for Java Script at <a href="https://github.com/fxcm/fxcm-api-rest-nodejs-example">here</a>
-7. Sample code in Netbeans Maven project at [here](https://apiwiki.fxcorporate.com/api/RestAPI/JavaRestClient.zip)

 ## How to connect:
 Clients should establish a persistent WebSocket connection using socket.io library.
 All non-solicited updates will be sent over this connection.
 Client requests are to be sent via normal HTTP messages.
 Every HTTP message must contain following parameters